Last updated October 21st, 2019.10 minute read

 The American Bankers Association (ABA) invented routing numbers or ABA numbers in 1910 to help track printed checks.
 At the time, there were many banks with similar names, and this was causing a lot of confusion in the banking world.

 By creating routing numbers, the ABA was able to make check cashing and other banking transactions safer, more secure, and less prone to errors.
 The Federal Reserve also needs these numbers to process fedwire funds.

 How Do Bank of America Routing Numbers Work?

 Routing numbers might seem difficult to understand, but they are actually fairly simple once you consider a few key components.
 We’ll go over that and more in this article.

 There are many technical terms for the routing number even though most of us just call it by that name.
 One such term is the routing transit number or RTN.
-In addition, you may hear it referred to as the American Bankers Association (ABA) number.

 These numbers help banks and financial institutions identify your account.
 In particular, they indicate the bank at which you opened the account.
 In doing so, banks can process your transactions more securely and reliably.

 Your routing number is a nine-digit code; it will always be nine digits.
 Your account number, on the other hand, will usually be 10-12 digits, but the length varies.

 What is an Account Number?